 For additional locations, visit California’s Department of Industrial Relations website.

-Any employer who fails to report an employee’s injury, illness or death in a timely manner, in violation of section 342(a) of Title 8 of the California Code of Regulations, shall be assessed a minimum penalty of $5,000.
+Any employer who fails to report an employee’s injury, illness, or death in a timely manner, in violation of section 342(a) of Title 8 of the California Code of Regulations, shall be assessed a minimum penalty of $5,000.

-• Have a copy of your safety programs and training records organized and readily available.
+Have a procedure in place to handle emergencies and OSHA visits.
+Designate a manager to answer OSHA questions and to accompany the inspector.
+Have a copy of your safety programs and training records organized and readily available.

 Visit Cal/OSHA’s website for information on required notifications, postings, recordkeeping and more.